 The Leadership Program

 The Exploratorium Leadership Program is a two-year training and support program for alumni of the Teacher Institute who take on the responsibilities of mentoring and coaching novice science teachers in the Exploratorium Beginning Teacher Program.
-The program includes participation in a 4-week summer Leadership Institute at the Exploratorium.
+The program includes participation in a three-week summer Leadership Institute at the Exploratorium.

 The goal of the Leadership Program is to train a group of veteran science teachers to apprentice the novice teachers and induct them into the strategies for teaching science using exploration and inquiry.
-These veterans can choose to work as mentors or coaches.
+These veterans can choose to work as mentors or coaches (see descriptions below).
 Another equally important objective of the program is to provide our most experienced alumni with opportunities to develop their own leadership skills.
 The skills they learn in our program not only help the beginning science teachers in the two-year induction program, but these skills are transferable to helping novice science teachers the schools and districts in which they work.

 Applying To The Program

 Are you an active Teacher Institute alumnus interested in supporting local beginning science teachers?
 Do you have at least 5 years of science teaching experience?
 Would you like to become a mentor or a classroom coach?

 For an application for the Leadership Program, contact Tammy Cook-Endres at firstname.lastname@example.org or Zeke Kossover email@example.com for more information.